mvpotter/spring-boot-debian-package/readme.md

 ### Launch using Vagrant

-In the project root execute the following commands:
+At the project root execute the following commands:

 ``` shell
 mvn clean package